 Frequently Asked Questions about Bioidentical Hormones

 Before beginning a Bioidentical Hormone Replacement Therapy (BHRT) program, it’s natural to have a few questions about the process and what to expect.
-Mark O’Neal Speight, M.D. at The Center For Wellness in Charlotte has compiled a list of some of the most frequently asked questions to help you decide if BHRT is the best option for you.
+Charlotte BHRT Doctor, Mark O’Neal Speight, M.D. at The Center For Wellness in Matthews North Carolina has compiled a list of some of the most frequently asked questions to help you decide if BHRT is the best option for you.

 Doctors who specialize in BHRT usually work in the complementary medicine field.
 They have years of experience and training on the effects of hormone imbalances on the human body.
 Traditional doctors tend to prescribe synthetic hormones over bioidentical hormones as these are heavily marketed by the pharmaceutical industry and are more profitable for doctors.

-As a Charlotte bioidentical hormone doctor, Mark O’Neal Speight, M.D. at The Center For Wellness, works to improve the quality of life for patients and views the interaction and conversations with them as invaluable.
+As a Charlotte BHRT Doctor, Mark O’Neal Speight, M.D. at The Center For Wellness in Matthews North Carolina, works to improve the quality of life for patients and views the interaction and conversations with them as invaluable.
 Dr. Speight has seen how balancing hormones can have a wide-ranging positive effect on patients’ health and believes that in many cases their suffering is preventable.